Cryptographic Choreographies: Translation Semantics

 \subsection{Projection: The Semantics of CryptoChoreo}

 We can now give the semantics of CryptoChoreo by translation to local behaviors.
 We again use frames to represent the knowledge of a role at a given point in the translation, but this differs from their use in the local behavior semantics.
 As said, the messages in a choreography represent how messages look like in an ``ideal'' or unattacked run---which may differ from the shape of messages in a real run due to interference from the attacker.
 For instance if $\role A$ is supposed to receive $\exp(g,Y)$ from $\role B$ for a secret $Y$ that $\role A$ does not know, there is nothing that $\role A$ can check about this message.
 To keep track of this during translation we make an entry $[\X_i\mapsto \exp(g,Y)]$ in the frame $F$ of $\role A$ that expresses: $\role A$ has received \emph{some} message $\X_i$ and according to the choreography it is \emph{supposed to be} $\exp(g,Y)$.
 Given that another entry $[\X_j\mapsto X]$ represents the fresh value $\role A$ has created for her own secret $X$, then the Diffie-Hellman key $\exp(\exp(g,X),Y)$ can be formed with the recipe $r=\exp(\X_i,\X_j)$: $F(r)=\exp(\exp(g,Y),X)=_E \exp(\exp(g,X),Y)$.
 In this way, frames make the connection between the messages the agents have and use in their local behavior and what the messages supposedly are on the choreography level.
-We will use this to figure out how agents generate outgoing messages and how they analyze incoming messages.
+As part of the translation semantics, we thus need to give a general definition of how an agent should generate an outgoing message from a given frame and this is the first core algorithmic problem we define on frames: \begin{itemize} \item The deduction problem: Given frame $F$ and term $t$, compute a recipe $r$ such that $F(r)=_E t$ if one exists or return fail otherwise. \end{itemize} Here, the failure means that there is no feasible way for the agent to create the required outgoing message.
+Our semantics will in this case refuse the choreography as unexecutable.
+This will typically happen in case of a specification error, for instance if an agent does not possess the necessary keys to participate in the protocol as suggested.